Did you know Quebec has Wineries?

 Quebec Wineries also make Champagne

-Maryse also shows us how they make champagne in the Vignoble de l'Orpailleur.
-This is easily recognized by the bottle racks, that stand in the cold stores, where the bottles are placed head down.
-They must be regularly turned by hand until the wine is fermented.
-When the champagne is ready, they freeze the bottleneck and remove the frozen end containing residual waste.
-Then the bottles are filled up and closed.
+Maryse also shows us that in the Vignoble de l'Orpailleur Champagne manufactures, easily recognizable by the bottle racks that stand in the refrigerated warehouses and in which the bottles are stuck upside down.
+They have to be turned regularly by hand until the wine is fermented.
+When the champagne is ready, you freeze the neck of the bottle and remove the frozen end, which contains residual waste.
+Then the bottles are filled and sealed.

 After our tour we get to taste some of the wines and I'm surprised at how light they taste.
 I'm even more surprised that this winery alone has twelve types of wine on offer.

 Vignoble Alfonso Gagliano - one of the Quebec Wineries